juxor/afaq/markdown/secH3.md

 Once this is achieved, the soviets can be marginalised and ignored without affecting the "proletarian" nature of the revolution in the eyes of the party:

-> _ "while it is true that Lenin recognised the different functions and democratic raison d'tre for both the soviets and his party, in the last analysis it was the party that was more important than the soviets.
+> _"while it is true that Lenin recognised the different functions and democratic raison d'etre for both the soviets and his party, in the last analysis it was the party that was more important than the soviets.
 In other words, the party was the final repository of working-class sovereignty.
 Thus, Lenin did not seem to have been reflected on or have been particularly